hdahlheim/hakuna-go/README.md

 hakuna timer start
 ```

-The cli looks for a config in the current directory first.
+The CLI looks for a config in the current directory first.
 If no config exits it fallsback to the config in the home directory.

-you can check which config it uses by providing the `--debug` flag.
+You can check which config is being used by providing the `--debug` flag.

-Environment variables take presidency over the config file.
+NOTE: Environment variables take presidency over the config file.